Ancient Vessels

 We build this primarily wood model of the USCGC Storis in two versions, at her historic voyage and before decommissioning when her number was gold, signifying she was the longest serving ship.

 19" long (1/144 scale), 27.5" long (1/100 scale), 32" long (HO scale).
-Please email us for prices.
-We accept commission to build an ice water scenic base that shows the three historic ships Storis, Spar, and Bramble during their Northwest Passage voyage.
+Email us for prices.
+We can also build an ice scenic base for this model or a large one that shows the three historic ships Storis, Spar, and Bramble during their Northwest Passage voyage.

 Learn more about the Coast Guard STORIS here: https://en.wikipedia.org/wiki/USCGC_Storis